6akso/Triple-Contrastive-Learning/README.md

+Overview
-##This is the complete code for the paper "Triple Contrastive Learning Representation Boosting for Supervised Multiclass Tasks" .
-You can run the code directly to achieve good results.
-I have also uploaded models trained with the baseline CE+SCL and our improved method TSI-CL.
+This repository contains the complete code for the paper "Triple Contrastive Learning Representation Boosting for Supervised Multiclass Tasks".
+You can directly run the code to achieve the reported results.
+Additionally, the repository includes pre-trained models for the baseline method (CE+SCL) and our proposed method (TSI-CL).

+Code Structure and Updates
-##Since all the experiments mentioned in the paper were completed a year ago, and the code was overly complex during the experiments, I have reorganized it.
-However, this might also introduce some errors.
-Although we ensured the code ran correctly on our devices before submission, if you encounter any errors while running the code, please contact us to resolve them together.
+All experiments in the paper were completed a year ago, and during that period, the code was somewhat complex.
+To improve usability and maintainability, we have reorganized the code for clarity.
+While we ensured that the code ran correctly on our devices before submission, please note that some issues may have arisen due to code restructuring.
+If you encounter any errors while running the code, feel free to contact us, and we will assist in resolving them.

+Applying TSCL to Other Domains
-##SIn theory, our TSCL is applicable to any algorithmic framework that uses supervised contrastive learning.
-If you want to apply our TSCL to other domains, you only need to make slight modifications to the loss function interface of TSC
+In theory, the Triple Supervised Contrastive Learning (TSCL) idea is applicable to any algorithmic that utilizes supervised contrastive learning.
+If you wish to extend TSCL to other domains, you only need to make minor modifications to the loss function interface of TSCL.

+Contact Information
+For further inquiries or issues, please contact:
-##Responsible: Xianshuai Li Email:1849667739@qq.com
+Xianshuai Li
+Email: xianshuaili@mails.ccnu.edu.cn